cmatKhan/unifire/README.md

 ```
 This command will use as input the file samples/proteins.fasta which is in multi-FASTA format with the header in
  the format as described above.
 It will run the whole UniFIRE workflow to predict functional annotations from UniRule
- and SAAS rules.
+ and ARBA rules.
 The resulting functional predictions will be written into these files in the current working
  directory:
 ```
 predictions_unirule.out
 predictions_unirule-pirsr.out
-predictions_saas.out
+predictions_arba.out
 ```

 ### Runtime